Need a Land Surveying Expert?

 What can I do to reduce the cost of my survey?

 Any documents you may have regarding the ownership of your land can be very helpful in the preparation of your survey.
 This would include a title insurance policy or commitment, a previous survey of any type, or any other relevant documents you may have.
-If you are aware of any property corner monuments near the survey, let the surveyor know of their existence and, if possible, make the monuments apparent by placing something more visible around them, such as a piece of cloth or plastic flagging.
+If you are aware of any property corner monuments near the survey, let our team know of their existence and, if possible, make the monuments apparent by placing something more visible around them, such as a piece of cloth or plastic flagging.

 Is it against the law to remove a property corner?